dmbarbour/wikilon/docs/AwelonLang.md

 ## Embedded Texts

 Awelon has limited native support for embedding texts inline between double quotes such as `"Hello, world!"`.
 Embedded texts are limited to ASCII, specifically the subset valid in Awelon code (32-126) minus the double quote `"` (34).
-There are no escape characters, and there is no Unicode support.
+There are no escape characters.
 Semantically, a text represents an ASCII binary list.

         ""      = [null]
         "hello" = [104 "ello" cons]

 Embedded texts are suitable for lightweight DSLs, test data, rendering hints, comments, and similar use cases.
-There are no escape characters.
-For larger or more sophisticated texts it might be better to treat them as external *Secure Hash Resources*, or structured texts represented by suitable data structure.
-Like natural numbers, definitions for `null` and `cons` are left to the dictionary.
+Large or sophisticated texts can be represented as external *Secure Hash Resources* or supported by *Editable View*.
+For example, `["hello\nmulti-line\nworld" literal]` could be presented to a user as an editable multi-line text-box that automatically splices in escapes.
+Although there are no built-in escape characters, we can effectively define our own in this manner.
+Like natural numbers, definitions for `null` and `cons` are left to the user, but in practice are guided by available acceleration.

-## Secure Hash Resources

-It is possible to identify binaries by *secure hash*.
-Doing so has many nice properties: immutable and acyclic by construction, cacheable, securable, provider-independent, self-authenticating, implicitly shared, automatically named, uniformly sized references, and smaller than full URLs or file paths.
-Awelon systems widely leverage secure hashes to reference binaries:

-* external binary data may be referenced via `%secureHash`
-* code and structured data is referenced via `$secureHash`
-* dictionary tree nodes are referenced using `/prefix secureHash`

-Use of `$secureHash` is essentially an anonymous word, whereas `%secureHash` is widely used as an alternative to external data file references.
-The semantics for `%secureHash` is to expand the binary as a list of bytes, much like embedded texts.
-Storage of resources is unspecified.
-We simply assume that Awelon systems have built-in or configurable knowledge about where to seek secure hashes - whether that be fileystem, database, web service, content delivery network, etc..

-Awelon uses the 320-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash using 64 characters in a [base32](https://en.wikipedia.org/wiki/Base32) alphabet.

-        Base32 Alphabet: bcdfghjklmnpqrstBCDFGHJKLMNPQRST
-            encoding 0..31 respectively

-        Example hashes, chained from "test":

-        rmqJNQQmpNmKlkRtsbjnjdmbLQdpKqNlndkNKKpnGDLkmtQLPNgBBQTRrJgjdhdl
-        cctqFDRNPkprCkMhKbsTDnfqCFTfSHlTfhBMLHmhGkmgJkrBblNTtQhgkQGQbffF
-        bKHFQfbHrdkGsLmGhGNqDBdfbPhnjJQjNmjmgHmMntStsNgtmdqmngNnNFllcrNb
-        qLDGfKtQHhhTthNTDMMqDMDKnrCTpSSBHHBjDNtsKrTdNRGgtmtqQFTdGjsnfJDR

-We can safely neglect the theoretical concern of secure hash collisions.
-If BLAKE2b is cracked in the future, we can address it then by transitively rewriting all secure hashes in our Awelon dictionaries.
-I won't further belabor the issue.

-*Security Notes:* Secure hash resources may embed sensitive information, yet are not subject to conventional access control.
-Awelon systems should treat each secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) - a bearer token that grants read authority.
-Relevantly, Awelon systems should guard against timing attacks that might leak these secure hashes.
-Favor constant-time comparisons when using hashes as lookup keys, for example.
-In context of distributed storage, it may prove useful to use the first half of each hash for lookups and the remainder as a key for AES decryption.
-Finally, for resources with private, low-entropy data (like a phone number or credit card number), embedding a comment with a random string can help resist "does this data exist?" attacks.
+Structured data, like XML, is better modeled as an Awelon data type to permit flexible abstraction, templating, procedural generation, and large-scale via secure hash resources.

 ## Labeled Data